Introduction to WBS

 The hierarchy shows the project in a structured way.
 This is shown in the sample below.

-- Work task should not exceed not more than 10 days.
+- Work tasks should not exceed not more than ten days.

 - The high level represents the status of the final project.